porras/duct/README.md

 $ duct update sinatra my_script.rb
 ```

+Remember that updating the bundle will update the `Gemfile.lock` section in your script, so remember to save those changes.

 ### Using Duct in shebangs

 Under Unix-like operating systems, you can instruct the program loader to use Duct to run your script.
 Just put the following [shebang](http://en.wikipedia.org/wiki/Shebang_(Unix)) in the first line of your script: